 It was Ricketts' philosophy that inspired the founders of the Monterey Bay Aquarium, four marine biologist friends who got together after a diving trip and began discussing the idea of an aquarium based on the different habitats of the Monterey Bay, from deep ocean to sandy beaches.

 The four — Steve Webster, Robin Burnett, Nancy Burnett and Charles Baxter — had all done work at Hopkins Marine Station.
-In

 "We wanted (the aquarium) to be a walk through the habitats, but it was to be much smaller and more modest than it turned out to be," said co-founder Webster, who served as education director of the aquarium for many years before retiring in 2004.
-"We were enthralled by Monterey Bay,

 Nancy Burnett, daughter of Silicon Valley pioneer David Packard, got her father and mother, Lucile, interested in the project, and soon Nancy's sister Julie Packard joined in.
 Packard, who would become the aquarium's executive director, majored in marine algae studies at UC-anta Cruz.